D-DOT'S FIRST FLEET OF NEW BUSES

 DDOT fleet were also included on the SEMTA

-facing suburban style seats and no center exit doors.
+facing suburban style seats with no center exit doors.

 DDOT's original, but short-lived, livery of white with black trimmed windows and green and yellow striping was introduced